bcgov/lucy-web/PIPELINE.md

 Run tests with SonarQube Analysis.

+#### Security Scan

+Whenever a new PR is created or a new commit is pushed to an existing PR, a dynamic security scan will be performed on the DEV environment (https://dev-invasivesbc.pathfinder.gov.bc.ca/) using OWASP Zap's baseline scan.
+The results of the scan will be displayed on the PR's page in GitHub.

+OWASP Zap and GitHub Actions will automatically create a new Issue for any security vulnerabilities discovered during the scan.

+* Note that currently the GitHub Action zap-scan (https://github.com/bcgov/lucy-web/blob/dev/.github/workflows/zap-scan.yml) is configured to `continue-on-error: true` due to a bug in GitHub Actions regarding import of the `octokit/rest` package.
+This line can be removed once GitHub fixes the bug.
+In the meantime, it should not affect the actual output of the Zap scan.*

 ### BUILD DEV/Test (CD)

 This is manually accepted stage, mainly create static dev branch build images for deployment.
 This and __Deploy Dev__ and __Deploy Test__ stages will invoke if PR target is dev branch.